Buying a small business

 Copyright

+The law of copyright is governed by the Copyright Act 1968 (Cth).
 Copyright is legal protection for people who express ideas and information in forms such as writing, visual images, music and film.
+It protects the form of expression of an idea or information.

 The general rule is that copyright lasts for the life of the creator plus 70 years, or sometimes for 70 years from the date of first publication.